WhiteLabelDev/phpGab/README.md

     ["edited"]=>
     bool(false)
     ["body"]=>
-    string(48) "This gab came straight from phpGab.
+    string(48) "This gab is from phpGab.
 Hello world!"
     ["only_emoji"]=>
     bool(false)
     ["liked"]=>